jetbrains-academy/Coroutines-and-channels/Coroutines/Suspending functions/task.md

 2. Modify the code so that the new suspending functions are used instead of the ones that return `Call`s.
 3. Run the program by choosing the _SUSPEND_ option and ensure that the UI is still responsive while the GitHub requests are performed.

+For a more detailed description, you can look at [this article](https://kotlinlang.org/docs/coroutines-and-channels.html#suspending-functions)